aquasecurity/kube-query/README.md

 # query all kube-system pods
 SELECT * FROM kubernetes_pods WHERE namespace="kube-system";

-# query all containers created by kuberentes
+# query all containers created by kubernetes
 SELECT * FROM kubernetes_containers;

 # query all pods that runs with a privileged container